Rita Saffioti: Political views

-Saffioti is one of six Labor MP's in the current state parliament that is not factionally aligned as of 2021.
+Saffioti is one of four Labor MPs in state parliament that is not factionally aligned as of 2025.
 In 2010, she spoke out against parliament rules which prohibited her from taking her baby into the chamber.
 Government MPs Rob Johnson, Joe Francis and Vince Catania threatened to kick her out of the chamber under rules that meant strangers were not allowed in the chamber.
 Saffioti has also voiced support for a family room in Parliament House.

 Personal life

 Saffioti married Timothy Fraser on 21 October 2006 at the Perth Town Hall.
 They have two daughters and one son born via IVF.
-She was the first member of parliament to give birth in over 10 years, with the last time being Michelle Roberts in 1999.
+She was the first member of parliament to give birth in over 10 years, with the previous time being Michelle Roberts in 1999.
 Saffioti is Catholic.
 She supports the Fremantle Football Club.